polterguy/lizzie/README.md

 literally in 20 minutes.
 The _"compiler"_ for the language is less than 500 lines of code, and all _"keywords"_ are less than 1,000 lines of code in total.
 The project as a whole has roughly 2,200 lines of code, but 50% of these are comments.
-When built, the dll is roughly 45KB on disc.
+When built, the DLL is roughly 45KB on disc.
 There are 7 public classes in the project, one attribute, and one interface.
 There are less than 30 methods in total, and you don't have to use more than a handful of these to start adding dynamic scripting abilities to your CLR code.
 This arguably makes Lizzie the smallest (useful) programming